linean/stepbar/README.md

 # StepBar
-Stepbar is Android library which allows you to show steps in some process Minimum steps count is 2 but maximum depends only on screen size :)
+Stepbar is Android library which allows you to show steps in some process.

+Minimum steps count is 2 but maximum depends only on screen size :)